A simplistic "operational" toy model of the northern Bay of Bengal

 Another option is to associate \(\hat{q}\) with incoming signals.
 Quoting Flather and Davies (1975), (quote) a radiation condition should also be applied to this incoming part of the motion (end quote), where the incoming part is storm surge energy in the context of their paper.
 The terminology used here is interesting, since it associates the term "radiation condition" with an actively forcing boundary condition (as opposed to a passively absorbing one).
 They write the condition as

 where \(\hat{A}\) is another admittance coefficient and the negative sign indicates that the energy propagates inward.
-Using \eqref{eq:f2} in \eqref{eq:f1} yields
+Using \eqref{eq:f2} and \eqref{eq:f1} yields

 and setting \(A'=\hat{A}=\sqrt{gh}\) yields